Christmas Session – III

 One of the purposes of Christmas is to remember that God gave us a free gift – Jesus, his Son.
 This gift means that we can be restored to God and changed inside to get rid of all the rubbish and things that hold us back and drag us down.
 Then as God changes us inside, we are called by him to be salt and light to the world around us.
 But to do this, we have to get involved and to give…

 Get a jigsaw of the world from a parent / charity shop / ebay.
 Give everyone at least one piece of the jigsaw (wrapped up if you want) – or enough to complete the jigsaw.
 Then encourage the group to do their part and ‘fit the world back together again’.

 If you want to, keep the middle few bits of the jigsaw (or maybe even the parts of the geographical location you’re in – the UK, US, Canada, Australia, India etc).
 Then you could make a point that you can be part of working to bring God’s kingdom in the UK.

-You're going to have someone in the group or church with a camcorder or camera.
 Why not go out into your local area or city centre and film the Christmas decorations.
-If you can't make that or it's on private property, film around people's houses in the youth group and get a little flavour of what Christmas looks like in different homes.
+If you can’t make that or it’s on private property, film around people’s houses in the youth group and get a little flavour of what Christmas looks like in different homes.
 Put them together and show the whole group as part of this session.